cherrycjkao/prompts/marketing_content/MKTREADME.md

 > - **Facebook**: Flexible styles—community or event themes work well.

 > **Techniques Used:**
-> - Context embedding from copy
+> - **Context embedding from copy**: Uses the post text to infer themes and tone for image alignment.
-> - Text‑to‑image prompt mapping
+> - **Text-to-image prompt mapping**: Converts marketing intent into detailed visual instructions.
-> - Platform‑aware prompt design
+> - **Platform‑aware prompt design**: Adapts to different visual expectations (e.g., color use on IG vs. LI).
-> - Visual storytelling alignment
+> - **Visual storytelling alignment**: Ensures the visual reinforces the message of the post.

 ---